huuff/blog/cap-criticism.md

 * AP systems are much harder to pull off than CP systems.
 This is immediately obvious by realizing that the trivial system that ignores all requests is considered CP in the proof[^3].
 But also considering that allowing *all nodes* to be available during a partition requires us to implement some conflict resolution mechanism for when the partition heals[^4], a field with a lot of complexity on its own.
 Preserving consistency during a partition in an already consistent system is not so hard: we can just failover to the majority side of the partition.

 ==TODO: finish this==

 ### Proposed solutions
 ==TODO: Mention PACELC and Harvest and Yield==

+* Nicolas Liochon proves in a blog post[^10] that choosing between C and A (in CAP terms) has some value when considering real-time (i.e. time-bound) constraints.

 ## Can you choose CA?
 In the original formulation of CAP, the famous adage was *Consistency, Availability, and Partition Tolerance.
 Choose two*.
 Well then, can you choose consistency and availability (CA), having a perfectly linearizable and available system, as long as there are no partitions?